 Eventually, the right door opened for what I am doing today.
 I wouldn’t want to go through the difficulties again, but without them, I wouldn’t be leading with the focus I developed through those challenges.

 Resistance is not always counterproductive.
 It is often the necessary tension to push us in the right direction.
 What resistance are you facing today?
 As you persist, here are five ideas to keep in mind:

 1. You are not alone.

-If I believed I was facing each day dependent on my own abilities and strength, I would be so limited in my possibilities.
+If you believe you are facing each day dependent on you own abilities and strength, you would be so limited in your possibilities.
 As a person of faith, I don’t believe we face resistance alone.
 In fact, that assurance provides immeasurable peace during difficult times.
 (Here is a great Bible reminder.)
 I also believe we’re not alone because we have communities of other educators who can surround us with meaningful feedback.

 2. Remember others on your team who can help carry the load.